TangoEnSkai/readings/tech/the-art-of-readable-code.md

   * unless reproducing a significant portion of the code
 * appreciate to use:
   * `The Art of Readable Code by Dustin Boswell and Trevor Foucher.
 Copyright 2012 Dustin Boswell and Trevor Foucher, 978-0-596-80229-5`

 ---

+## 1. Code should be easy to understand

+---